Ivan Smalyukh: Biography

 Smalyukh began his academic journey at Lviv Polytechnic National University in Ukraine, where he completed his Bachelor's and Master of Science degrees in 1994 and 1995, respectively.
 Furthering his education, he obtained his PhD in Chemical Physics from Kent State University in 2003.

 Following his PhD, Smalyukh held postdoctoral positions at the University of Illinois at Urbana-Champaign and the Liquid Crystal Institute and AlphaMicron Inc. Between 2004 and 2006, he also worked as a Visiting Scientist at the Institute for Lasers, Photonics, & Biophotonics at SUNY at Buffalo.

 In 2007, Smalyukh joined the Department of Physics and Liquid Crystal Materials Research Center at the University of Colorado Boulder, as a Tenure Track Assistant Professor.
 By 2014, he was an Associate Professor with tenure in the same department.
 In 2017, he became a tenured full Professor in the Department of Physics.
 Additionally, Smalyukh holds a courtesy appointment in the Department of Electrical, Computer, and Energy Engineering at the University of Colorado at Boulder.
 He is also a founding fellow of Renewable Sustainable Energy Institute (a joint institute of CU-Boulder and NREL) and Materials Science Engineering Program.
 He directs the Soft Matter Physics Research Group at CU-Boulder.
-He is also the Director of the International Institute for Sustainability with Knotted Chiral Meta Matter (SKCM2), hosted by Hiroshima University in Japan.
+He was the Founding Director of the International Institute for Sustainability with Knotted Chiral Meta Matter (SKCM2), hosted by Hiroshima University in Japan and is currently directing a Satellite odyssey SKCM2 at University of Colorado.

 Throughout his career, Smalyukh has received many awards, including such as the Early Career Award for Soft Matter Research of the American Physical Society in 2016, Langmuir Lectureship Award of the American Chemical Society in 2021, and the ICMS Distinguished Scholar award from the Institute for Complex Molecular Systems at Eindhoven University of Technology in The Netherlands in 2022.
 He also received awards like the Bessel and Glenn Brown Awards, NASA iTech award and Mid-Career Award of International Liquid Crystal Society and the PECASE Award from the Office of Science and Technology of the White House.

 Smalyukh has also been actively involved in the scientific community.
 He has organized and participated in conferences and workshops, such as the 2019 Gordon Research Conference on Liquid Crystals at the University of New England and the Kickoff Symposium on Knotted Chiral Meta Matter in Hiroshima, Japan, in 2023.
 He has published over 250 peer-refereed articles, including many in Nature and Science.
 He has also been a member of editorial boards for several international journals.
 He is an elected fellow of several international societies, including American Association for Advancement of Science, AAAS, American Physical Society (APS), Optica, and SPIE.